-Role: UX design lead
+Role: UX Design lead

-Timeline: 10 months (in 3x phases)
+Timeline: 10 months (3 phases)

 Team: User researcher, Product manager, 2x Front-end developers, 3x Back-end developers